cdelgehier/oio-docs/doc/source/admin-guide/operations_add_rawx.rst

       - {type: http, path: /status, parser: json}
       - {type: system}

-Then, to make your new rdir service available, you have to reload the configuration and start the service:
+Then, to make your new rdir service available, you must reload the configuration and start the service:

 .. code-block:: text

     $ gridinit_cmd reload
     $ gridinit_cmd start OPENIO-rdir-2

-And to restart the conscience agent:
+And restart the conscience agent:

 .. code-block:: text

     $ gridinit_cmd restart @conscienceagent

-Then, you will have to unlock your new service:
+Then, you must unlock your new service:

 .. code-block:: text